Remember when the weather started to warm up,

-everyone starts talking about how they’ve gotten or probably will get spring fever.
+we all started talking about how we would probably get a douse spring fever.
 It’s a fever unrelated to flu season, and it’s one that is almost enjoyable to get.
 You know you’ve got spring fever when you feel that itch under your skin to get outside.
 Any chance you can find to stand outside in the warm sunlight makes your whole day, and the longer you sit around indoors, the grumpier you become.

 Spring fever leads people to plan vacations, which can be fun to do but painful at the same time.
 It’s nice to imagine yourself somewhere dreamy, but when you’re on a budget, it can seem impossible to actually do.
 This spring, let yourself enjoy that spring fever by indulging in a budget vacation.
 You’ll be able to get out of town and enjoy the outdoors without breaking the bank.
 Read up on some ways you can have a vacation without needing to go into debt to do so.